14 Lost or illegible identification plates for drawbars, drawbeams and towbars

 The original certifier must verify the vehicle identity and the drawbar/drawbeam/towbar specifications with the original certification records.
 The certifier shall also establish that the component has not been modified or repaired since original manufacture and certification.
 When the certifier is satisfied, they then issue a duplicate identification plate with the same expiry date (if required) and ensure that it is attached to the component.

-If the HVSC is satisfied that the vehicle identify and the drawbar/drawbeam/towbar can be verified with photographs, it is acceptable to perform this remotely.
+If the HVSC is satisfied that the vehicle identity and the drawbar/drawbeam/towbar can be verified with photographs, it is acceptable to perform this remotely.

 The drawbar/drawbeam/towbar is re-certified by a HVET certifier in accordance with Re-certification of drawbars & drawbeams of known identity.
 Replacement is mandatory when the identity of the component is in doubt or the component has been modified or damaged and repaired with no evidence of subsequent recertification.